-When it comes to hair color, there are two terms that are easily conflated, “base color” and “natural color.”
-Base color refers to the color of your hair, whether natural or dyed, before highlights, lowlights or any additional color is applied, and natural color is the hair color you were born with, which you can see at the root line if someone’s hair is dyed and new hair growth begins.
-To achieve the right look you’re after, it’s important for your colorist to create the correct base color first, and this also plays a big role in the kind of highlights that look best.
-These are answers to some of the most common questions we get from our readers, so that you have all the facts before your next salon appointment.
+When it comes to hair color, there are two terms that are easily conflated: “base color” and “natural color.”
+Base color refers to the color of your hair, whether natural or dyed, before highlights, lowlights or any additional color is applied.
+Natural color is the hair color you were born with.
+This is the color you can see at the root line if someone’s hair is dyed and new hair growth begins.

 If all that sounds like too much, Picciano says you can always let your hair grow as long as you can tolerate your roots coming in and then talk to your stylist about a cute short haircut.
 Graves adds, “Most people’s hair grows about a half-inch per month, so just know that this could take a while depending on how long your hair is.”